 Natural mortality was assumed to be age-specific, but invariant over time and region.
-Penalties on the first difference, second difference and deviations from the mean were applied to restrict the age-specific variability to a certain extent.
+Penalties on the first and second differences, and deviations from the mean were applied to restrict the age-specific variability to a certain extent.

 3.11 Initial population